YousefMelhem/4DT911-Project-In-Visualization-and-Data-Analysis/docs/project_proposal.md

 ## 2. Motivation

 ### Problem Statement
+Imagine yourself as a physician faced with a puzzling case, the symptoms are unclear, the images are complicated and a patient wating for answers.
 Medical diagnosis is a complex cognitive process that requires integrating visual pattern recognition from medical imaging with clinical reasoning based on patient history, symptoms, and examination findings.

+What if you could quickly compare this case to thousands of real-world cases and learn of other doctors experiences?
 Medical students, residents, and even experienced physicians can benefit from tools that help them:

 1. **Discover diagnostic patterns** across similar cases
 2. **Learn from visual similarities** in medical imaging